automl/amltk/NOTES.md

 We could add a more complex structure such that each value is a tuple but this ends up making the structure more complicated.

+# Reasoning for using a class other than Pipeline for consturcting
+Mainly the type signatures within the Pipeline would become bloated as we have to account for quite a few different object types that would be part of it.
+However, if we were to forgo types then it would make a lot of sense to put it in there, I guess we need to see how it feels and to have it external is easier to refactor in the long run.

+# Use of `frozen` and `kw_only` in attrs for defining most classes
+* The `frozen` decorates the class as a dataclass that is also immutable (at least not without some hackery).
+Immutable structures are good for code where complex objects hold references to other complex objects, as we will not accidentally change an objects state without explicitly calling a `copy` or `mutate` to create a new object from the old one.
+I should probably leave a reference somewhere on thre benefits of immutability but hopefully this is a known thing.
+* The use of `kw_only` is to help prevent API breaking changes.
+Yes it leads to more verbose code but things are unlikely to break, simply becuase the order or paramters changed or inhertance is used and the order of parameters is suddenly different.

+# Possibly user `.pyi` files
+This would definitely help with the `@overload` spam within the main code but this introduces a point of duplicated effort.
+The type stub `.pyi` files would have to be kept up to date with any changes within the actual python code.
+While this may be fine if we could have automated checks, I'm not sure they really provide this kind of possiblity.
+It would have to be checked explicitly within my neovim setup but also pycharm for Aron.
+Even perhaps VSCode.
+I somehow doubt consistency across these different IDE's.

+# Use of `Ok, Err, Result`
+I very much like this paradigm popularized in functional languages, it's a much better form of error propogation as calling classes don't need to wrap everthing in try/except and can forward and explictly check for errors and act accordingly, even chaning based on results.

+However, basic users of the library should not be exposed to this.
+As a result, all public facing API that is automated for the user should raise explicit errors.
+If a user is hooking into the framework, for example to implement their own Space, then it is okay to require them to use the `Ok, Err, Result` types.